Chemotherapy

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells in the body by stopping or slowing the growth of cancer cells.

-Chemotherapy can also harm healthy cells, such as the cells that line your mouth and intestines, or cause your hair to grow.
+Chemotherapy can also harm healthy cells, such as the cells that line your mouth and intestines, or cause your hair to fall out.
 Damaging healthy cells causes side effects, however these side effects get better or go away once chemotherapy treatment is complete.

 This depends on the type and the stage of your cancer; however, chemotherapy generally sets out to do the following: